Brauer relations in finite groups

 \textbf{Case 2:} $Z(T)$ is not cyclic.
 Then a normal subgroup of $T$ isomorphic to $C_p\times C_p$ is either contained in $Z(T)$ or intersects it in a line.
 Let $Z(T)$ have normal $p$-rank $r\ge 2$.
 Any $C_p\times C_p \le Z(T)$ is generated by two linearly independent elements of order $p$ and there are $(p^r-1)(p^r-p)/2$ unordered pairs of such elements.
 Each $C_p\times C_p$ contains $(p^2-1)(p^2-p)/2$ pairs and so there are

 distinct subgroups of $Z(T)$ that are isomorphic to $C_p\times C_p$.
 Since there are $p^r-1 \equiv -1\pmod{p^2}$ elements in $Z(T)$ of order $p$, we have by Herzog's theorem that

-For any given line in $Z(T)$, the number of $C_p\times C_p \le T$ intersecting $Z(T)$ in that line is therefore divisible by $p$ by the same counting as above and so the number of normal $C_p\times C_p$ in $T$ that intersect $T$ in a line is divisible by~$p$, as required. \end{proof}
+For any given line in $Z(T)$, the number of $C_p\times C_p \le T$ intersecting $Z(T)$ in that line is therefore divisible by $p$ by the same counting as in case 1, and so the number of normal $C_p\times C_p$ in $T$ that intersect $Z(T)$ in a line is divisible by~$p$, as required. \end{proof}

 \begin{proposition} Suppose that $G$ has a primitive relation.
 Then either $K=\{1\}$ or $K\iso D_8$ or $K$ has normal $p$-rank one.
 In particular, $K$ has cyclic centre. \end{proposition}